 The Company's strategy is to continue moving towards a services-oriented model in line with large IT vendors and consulting firms.
-Execution of this strategy includes Converge's continued focus on its approach to growth through selective acquisitions and organic growth of managed and cloud services.
-Converge's consolidation strategy provides customers with the resources and technical capabilities of a scaled platform, while maintaining the brand, reputation, and dedicated resources of a regional provider.
+Execution of this strategy includes Converge's continued focus on its approach to organic growth through cross-sales execution and growth of their advisory, implementation, and managed services.
+Converge's acquisition and consolidation strategy provides customers with the resources and technical capabilities of a scaled platform, while maintaining the brand, reputation, and dedicated resources of a regional provider.
 An emphasis on hybrid IT solutions also facilitates entry into new markets and verticals, as well as cross-selling opportunities with existing customers.